ebeneliason/acetate/README.md

 Acetate provides a number of keyboard shortcuts.
 You're welcome to change any of these shortcuts to fit your preference, or avoid conflict with other `keyPress` handlers defined elsewhere.
-Edit the settings object or override the defaults in your project e.g. `Acetate.toggleDebugKey = "0"`.
+Edit the settings object or override the defaults in your project e.g. `acetate.toggleDebugKey = "0"`.

 | Key | Function                                                                     |
 | --- | ---------------------------------------------------------------------------- |